 The Rent Portion Letter is mailed to the landlord and the family.
 Signatures are not required by SDHC.
-If the family disagrees with the rent adjustment, the family may request an administrative review by following the procedures stated on the Notice of Intended Action Rent Portion letter.
+If the family disagrees with the rent adjustment, the family may request an administrative review by following the procedures stated on the Rent Portion letter.